-Setting the Outlet Default State on Panduit PDUs with outlet level control allows the user to determine the initial power status of an individual outlet upon PDU power up.
+Setting the Outlet Default State on Panduit PDUs with outlet level control allows the

 - 1. Expand the Outlet Information folder from the Control & Manage tab. - 2.
 In the PDU settings dialog box, choose a selection from the State on Startup dropdown menu: - On: this will turn an outlet on upon initial startup - Off: this will turn an outlet off upon initial startup - Last Known: this will restore outlets to the last known power states before the device was shut down